 I had wanted to be nominated for the Liebster Award for a very long time, and I find it an honor to be part of this community of new and inspiring bloggers.

-Laura, from Undercover Travel Agent, nominated The Travel Bunny for the Liebster Award.
+Laura, from Undercover Travel Agent, got The Travel Bunny nominated for the Liebster Award.
 Laura is a travel agent and travel blogger from the Chicago Area.
 She fell in love with traveling while studying abroad in college and just couldn’t shake this off.
 It’s lucky she didn’t, because she’s sharing great travel tips and some awesome vacation deals on her blog!

 What is the Liebster Award?